Skip to content

 • Low Risk: Proceed with standard verification.

-• Medium Risk: Consider additional verification steps.
+• Moderate Risk: Consider additional verification steps.

 • High Risk: Recommend enhanced review before approval.